tune2fs

 -c max-mount-counts

-Adjust the number of mounts after which the filesystem will be
+Adjust the number of mounts after which the file system will be

 checked by e2fsck(8).
-If max-mount-counts is 0 or -1, the num-
+If max-mount-counts is the string "ran-

-e2fsck(8) and the kernel.
+is mounted will be disregarded by e2fsck(8) and the kernel.

-Staggering the mount-counts at which filesystems are forcibly
+Staggering the mount-counts at which file systems are forcibly

-checked will avoid all filesystems being checked at one time
+checked will avoid all file systems being checked at one time

-when using journaled filesystems.
+when using journaled file systems.

 Mount-count-dependent checking is disabled by default to avoid